-- TPM counter changes from (TPMxMODH:L 1) to (TPMxMODH:L).
+In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L - 1) to (TPMxMODH:L).
 If the TPM counter is a free-running counter, then this update is made when the TPM counter changes from \$FFFE to \$FFFF.
-Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to \$0000. - Center-Aligned PWM (Section 15.4.2.4, "Center-Aligned PWM Mode)
+Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to (TPMxMODH:L - 1).

-In this mode and if (CLKSB:CLKSA not = 00), the TPM v3 updates the TPMxCnVH:L registers with the value of their write buffer after that the both bytes were written and when the TPM counter changes from (TPMxMODH:L 1) to (TPMxMODH:L).
-If the TPM counter is a free-running counter, then this update is made when the TPM counter changes from \$FFFE to \$FFFF.
-Instead, the TPM v2 makes this update after that the both bytes were written and when the TPM counter changes from TPMxMODH:L to (TPMxMODH:L 1). - 5.
-Center-Aligned PWM (Section 15.4.2.4, "Center-Aligned PWM Mode) - TPMxCnVH:L = TPMxMODH:L [SE110-TPM case 1] In this case, the TPM v3 produces 100% duty cycle.
+- 5. Center-Aligned PWM (Section 10.6.2.4, "Center-Aligned PWM Mode) - TPMxCnVH:L = TPMxMODH:L [SE110-TPM case 1] In this case, the TPM v3 produces 100% duty cycle.
 Instead, the TPM v2 produces 0% duty cycle. - TPMxCnVH:L = (TPMxMODH:L 1) [SE110-TPM case 2] In this case, the TPM v3 produces almost 100% duty cycle.
 Instead, the TPM v2 produces 0% duty cycle. - TPMxCnVH:L is changed from 0x0000 to a non-zero value [SE110-TPM case 3 and 5] In this case, the TPM v3 waits for the start of a new PWM period to begin using the new duty cycle setting.
-Instead, the TPM v2 changes the channel output at the middle of the current PWM period (when the count reaches 0x0000). - TPMxCnVH:L is changed from a non-zero value to 0x0000 [SE110-TPM case 4] In this case, the TPM v3 finishes the current PWM period using the old duty cycle setting.
+Instead, the TPM v2 changes the channel output at the middle of the current PWM period (when the count reaches 0x0000).

+- TPMxCnVH:L is changed from a non-zero value to 0x0000 [SE110-TPM case 4] In this case, the TPM v3 finishes the current PWM period using the old duty cycle setting.
 Instead, the TPM v2 finishes the current PWM period using the new duty cycle setting. - 6.
-Write to TPMxMODH:L registers in BDM mode (Section 15.3.3, "TPM Counter Modulo Registers (TPMxMODH:TPMxMODL)) - In the TPM v3 a write to TPMxSC register in BDM mode clears the write coherency mechanism of TPMxMODH:L registers.
-Instead, in the TPM v2 this coherency mechanism is not cleared when there is a write to TPMxSC register. - 7.
-Update of EPWM signal when CLKSB:CLKSA = 00 - In the TPM v3 if CLKSB:CLKSA = 00, then the EPWM signal in the channel output is not update (it is frozen while CLKSB:CLKSA = 00).
-Instead, in the TPM v2 the EPWM signal is updated at the next rising edge of bus clock after a write to TPMxCnSC register. - The Figure 0-1 and Figure 0-2 show when the EPWM signals generated by TPM v2 and TPM v3 after the reset (CLKSB:CLKSA = 00) and if there is a write to TPMxCnSC register.
+Write to TPMxMODH:L registers in BDM mode (Section 10.5.3, "TPM Counter Modulo Registers (TPMxMODH:TPMxMODL))

+In the TPM v3 a write to TPMxSC register in BDM mode clears the write coherency mechanism of TPMxMODH:L registers.
+Instead, in the TPM v2 this coherency mechanism is not cleared when there is a write to TPMxSC register.

+7. Update of EPWM signal when CLKSB:CLKSA = 00

+In the TPM v3 if CLKSB:CLKSA = 00, then the EPWM signal in the channel output is not update (it is frozen while CLKSB:CLKSA = 00).
+Instead, in the TPM v2 the EPWM signal is updated at the next rising edge of bus clock after a write to TPMxCnSC register.
-EPWM mode TPMxMODH:TPMxMODL = 0x0007 TPMxCnVH:TPMxCnVL = 0x0005

-EPWM mode

-CHnF BIT

-(in TPMv2 and TPMv3)
+The Figure 10-17 and Figure 10-18 show when the EPWM signals generated by TPM v2 and TPM v3 after the reset (CLKSB:CLKSA = 00) and if there is a write to TPMxCnSC register.

-Figure 0-1.
+Figure 10-17.
 Generation of high-true EPWM signal by TPM v2 and v3 after the reset